Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/README.md

 Custom icons can also be added from RibbonX.
 Use the **Insert > Icons** menu option to add a new icon to the document.

-Ribbon Custom icons can be changed by editing the required XML file section in RibbonX, e.g. `image="MyPrivateIconName"`
+Ribbon Custom icons can be changed by editing the required XML file section in RibbonX, e.g. `image="MyCustomIconName"`

 The following image filetypes are can be used.
 Image size should be between 16 x 16 to 128 x 128